awslabs/ml-io/doc/python/data_reader.md

 - `num_parallel_reads`: The number of parallel batch reads.
 If not specified, it equals to `num_prefetched_batches`.
 In case a large number of batches should be prefetched, this parameter can be used to avoid thread oversubscription.
 - `last_batch_handling`: See [`LastBatchHandling`](#LastBatchHandling).
 - `bad_batch_handling`: See [`BadBatchHandling`](#BadBatchHandling).
+- `warn_bad_instances`: A boolean value indicating whether a warning will be output for each bad instance.
 - `num_instances_to_skip`: The number of data instances to skip from the beginning of the dataset.
 - `num_instances_to_read`: The number of data instances to read.
 The rest of the dataset will be ignored.
 - `shard_index`: The index of the shard to read.